carlosGabrielCarreno/Simple-Portfolio-web/README.md

 #

 ### I made this simple page as a challenge for module number 3 of the [Apx school](https://apx.school/) fullstack web development career.
-I loved having experimented with CSS and it helped me reinforce basic knowledge of CSS and responsive design but without using BEM methodology.
+I loved having experimented with CSS and it helped me reinforce basic knowledge of CSS and responsive design using BEM methodology.

 #

-### Technologies used in the project: _HTML5_, _CSS_, _Git_ and _Github Pages_ for deployment.
+### Technologies used in the project: _HTML5_, _CSS_, _Git_, _BEM methodology_ and _Github Pages_ for deployment.

 #